himanshupnwr/UdemyMongoDBGuide/README.md

 `db.persons.dropIndex({gender: 1})`

-compound index - makes and index bases on multiple keys and their order matters
+compound index - makes and index bases on multiple keys and their order does not matters

 `db.persons.createIndex({"dob.age: 1, gender: 1"})`